 BufferWithTolerance (geometry Data Type)

-Returns a geometric object representing the union of all point values whose distance from a geometry instance is less than or equal to a specified value, allowing for a specified tolerance.
+Returns a geometric object that represents the union of all point values whose distance from a geometry instance is less than or equal to a specified value, allowing for a specified tolerance.

 .BufferWithTolerance ( distance, tolerance, relative )